Kayarchy - the sea kayaker's online handbook and reference

 Even with a "waterproof" radio it's good to have some way to keep it dry, such as a small transparent dry bag.
 It is best to carry a VHF radio someplace you can easily reach it without sinking your kayak, ideally in your PFD pocket so you still have it if you are unlucky enough to lose your kayak.
 Alternatively in a deck bag, not someplace which will require you to take off a hatch cover or your sprayskirt.

-Handheld VHF radioYou can get both radio and dry bag from a good kayak store or marine supply store.
-Probably you can get a cheaper deal on the Internet but make sure you don't get a radio which lacks channels you need, or which is illegal because it gives you one-click access to channels which are reserved for particular Coastguard, rescue, port, transport or automated weather or distress communications.
+You can get both radio and dry bag from a good kayak store or marine supply store.
+Probably you can get a cheaper deal on the Internet but make sure you don't get a radio which lacks channels you need, or which is illegal because it gives you one-click access to channels which are reserved for particular Coast Guard, rescue, port, transport or automated weather or distress communications.
 Different parts of the world use different VHF radio channels.
 There's a handy list on Wikipedia, and last time we looked the page was http://en.wikipedia.org/wiki/VHF_Marine_Radio.
 The cheapest deals are usually for radios which have the USA/Canada channels.
+Your radio MUST NOT be able to transmit voice messages on Channel 70.

-The normal transmission range of a VHF radio is "line of sight".
 If you are sitting in a kayak, your line of sight to the horizon is less than 2 nautical miles.
+You probably won’t be able to talk to another kayaker further than that, and if there is a big swell running you may be unable to talk to another kayaker a few hundred yards away.
 That is not the maximum effective range of your VHF radio, because a yacht, ship or coastal radio station will have its antenna mounted on a mast as high as possible above water level.
 The antenna may be in line of sight even if the ship itself is invisible, hull-down beyond the horizon.
 See Distance To Horizon.

 If you are transmitting from a kayak at sea level, using a 6 watt handheld radio set to "high power" and with a well-charged battery, your message may be picked up by a ship as much as 5 miles away.
 It may be picked up by a coastal radio station 6 or 7 miles away.
 50 miles is occasionally possible in some atmospheric conditions.
 If you don't get a response to your radio message, kayak to a different location, or land on a beach and climb a hill.

 Recreational boaters in the USA may now use a portable VHF marine radio without a license but in many other countries this would be a minor criminal offense.
 In Canada you need a Restricted Operators’ Certificate (Maritime).
 In Britain it's a VHF Short Range Certificate.
-The purpose of licensing is to ensure that users know not to use high power mode unnecessarily; to transmit as little as possible in a harbor or a busy estuary; not to chat with friends; not to use inappropriate channels such as those reserved for port operations, ship movements, Digital Selective Calling or search & rescue; and not to transmit accidentally.
-If you press the transmit button while trying to find a Snickers bar in your pocket, you can jam the distress channel for miles around.
+The purpose of the training is so you know:

 When not transmitting, most VHF radio users leave their radios on "dual watch" so that they hear messages on Channel 16 which is the distress, safety & calling channel and also on their regular working channel.
 In the USA, Channel 9 has been designated the Boater Calling Channel for dual watch and hailing so that Channel 16 can be left for emergency use.
-The US Coast Guard says "you may use channel 16 to call a ship or shore station, but if you do so, you must, must be brief!
-We recommend this same procedure be used over channel 9, if channel 9 is used as a calling channel".
-Dual watch means you hear announcements such as notification that the Coastguard is about to issue a weather forecast, and any nearby emergency calls or warnings.
+The US Coast Guard says "you may use Channel 16 to call a ship or shore station, but if you do so, you must, must be brief!
+We recommend this same procedure be used over Channel 9, if Channel 9 is used as a calling channel".
+Dual watch means you hear announcements such as notification that the Coast Guard is about to issue a weather forecast, and any nearby emergency calls or warnings.

 Comms within the group